The idea of traveling and studying abroad can be daunting, especially if you do not … Read more

 - Korea University is ranked 51st in the world for Social Sciences and Management based on the QS World University Rankings 2020.

 - Korea University’s Business School is the first and only business school in the country to have acquired both the Association to Advance Collegiate Schools of Business (AACSB) and European Quality Improvement System (EQUIS) accreditation.

 - A private institution, Korea University boasts a beautifully manicured campus with award-winning architecture that combines classic and modern styles and is considered to be one of the most attractive campuses in South Korea.

 Korea University is a traditional campus located in the Anam neighborhood of Seoul’s Seongbuk district, 3 miles from the city center.
 Visit the google map link below to see the location.View Map

 Approximately 40% of courses at Korea University are taught in English, providing access to a comprehensive array of academic disciplines.
 Korean Language courses are offered every semester at six different levels.

 Courses are available in English in the below disciplines.
 Students enroll in 4–5 subjects per semester (3 credits), which usually transfers as 12-15 U.S. semester credits.
-You can view the courses that were offered in English during the last spring semester here and the last fall semester here.
-You can also visit the Korea University online course catalog for a listing of all courses offered (in Korean and English) and download course syllabi.
+You can visit the Korea University online course catalog for a listing of all courses offered (in Korean and English) and download course syllabi.

 |Communications & Media||